kyverno/chainsaw/website/docs/commands/chainsaw_assert.md

 ### Options

 ```
+      --clustered                           Defines if the resource is clustered (only applies when resource is loaded from a file)
   -f, --file string                         Path to the file to assert or '-' to read from stdin
   -h, --help                                help for assert
       --kube-as string                      Username to impersonate for the operation